EmmaPuls/moodterm/README.md

 I want to create a lightweight terminal application that allows me to use a mouse and keyboard to edit commands cleanly.

-I'm writing this for MacOS in Swift as it's my favourite dev environment, no plans to extend support to other OS's.
+I'm writing this for MacOS as it's my favourite dev environment, no plans to extend support to other OS's.

+Current tech stack:
+- Rust

 ## Updates